munificent/craftinginterpreters/book/methods-and-initializers.md

 the instance does not have a field with the given property name, then the name may refer to a method.

 We take the instance's class and pass it to a new `bindMethod()` helper.
-If the function finds a method, it places the method on the stack and returns `true`.
+If that function finds a method, it places the method on the stack and returns `true`.
 Otherwise it returns `false` to indicate a method with that name couldn't be found.
 Since the name also wasn't a field, that means we have a runtime error,